Sai-swarup/Resume_filtration_app/Vector Database/Readme.md

 -------------
 First download the code from git.

-You need to create 2 folder
+You need to create 2 folder inside the vector database folder 1.uploads
-1.uploads
 2.queryresume